 James 4:6 again, "God opposes the proud but gives grace to the humble."
-All of us struggle with pride.
-What's the solution?
+What's the solution to pride?
+It's right here.
 We need to humble ourselves.
-We'll talk about how to do that next time.
-But for now, let's identify clearly what happens if we DON'T and if we DO.
+We'll talk about how to do that in greater detail next week, the Lord willing.
+But for now, let's identify clearly what happens if we DON'T, and if we DO.